Telecommunications in New Zealand: Payphones

+New Zealand's first payphones were installed in 1910, which was 21 years after the first ones in the United States.
+They were originally bright red.
 As of May 2022, there are approximately 2000 payphones in New Zealand, which few people use anymore due to the abundance of cell phones.
 Some of them offer WiFi with a reception radius of 50 metres.
 Most calls made on these phones are 0800 numbers.
 Telecom previously made phone cards, which had various designs such as New Zealand plants and birds.
 They were a fad for collectors; some cards would sell for up to $14,000.
 Telecom phased these out completely in 1999, which caused prices of phone cards price to drop significantly.
-Today, mint condition cards sell for $1.